 The facility is now operating 30 Sentinel units and will likely add more upon completion of their wastewater treatment system renovation.
 Because landline access is limited, the facility uses Sentinel cellular devices.

 The Sentinel units are located on every pivot for irrigation and throughout the wastewater and processing plants.
-One Sentinel unit can monitor up to 12 different environmental and equipment status conditions including tank levels, power failures, flow rates, pump status, turbidity and temperature.
+One Sentinel unit can monitor up to 12 different environmental and equipment status conditions including tank levels, power outage, flow rates, pump status, turbidity and temperature.

 About 20 employeesuse the Sentinel to keep an eye on the entire operation.
 They receive alerts if sensor readings fall outside of the preset parameters, and they can access the information through their desktop or the mobile app.